urban-tep/DDF-SDD/source/groups/group___geosquare.rst

 .. uml::
+  :align: center
+  :caption: Geosquare component diagram

   !include includes/skins.iuml
   skinparam backgroundColor #FFFFFF
   skinparam componentStyle uml2
   !include source/groups/group___geosquare.iuml

-This component manages the TEP users and thematic groups along with the user roles.

-Geosquare is an tool for indexing model-aware dataset in elasticsearch and then search them in a catalogue via an OpenSearch interface.
+Geosquare is a .NET web application for indexing model-aware dataset in elasticsearch.
+It provides with an interface for searching the dataset in a catalogue via an OpenSearch interface according to a data model.

+ElasticCas is the component enabling the gateway with :ref:`Elasticsearch <namespace_elasticsearch>` in both directions.

+For dataset ingestion, it transform the metadata feed in JSON documents to index in elasticsearch.
+For dataset query, it exploit :ref:`Elasticsearch <namespace_elasticsearch>` search engine to retrieve the documents in JSON and transform them in metadata feed.

+The transformation and query semantics are defined trough plugins to enables several metadata models and feed formats.

 .. req:: TS-FUN-120
 	:show: